hm-lang/core/proposals/intro.md

 will also provide some metadata on whether the passed-in function will be copied or not.
 (TODO: this needs to happen at the level of the function signature, since we can have child classes that can override parent class methods, otherwise these are run-time errors.)
-Then we would allow a lambda-method function to be passed in to some method `className;;useFunction` if the instance `OtherClass` backing the passed-in method `otherClass;;usedMethod` outlived the `ClassName` instance (i.e., the `OtherClass was defined before `ClassName`, and they are in the same scope).
+Then we would allow a lambda-method function to be passed in to some method `SomeThis@mut useFunction` if the instance `OtherClass` backing the passed-in method `OtherThis@mut usedMethod` outlived the `SomeClass` instance (i.e., the `OtherClass was defined before `SomeClass`, and they are in the same scope).
-(TODO: don't allow descoping an instance before the end of the scope, only allow hiding.)

 # grammar/syntax